Amateur Photographer verdict

 OPPO Reno 10: Verdict

-While this is not a smartphone that’s going to trouble the big names on the market, it’s a decent affordable option among its peers.
+While this smartphone will not disrupt the big names on the market, it is a decent affordable option among its peers.

-The triple lens setup offers good picture quality, with the 1x lens producing fine results, and the 2x “telephoto” option also doing very well too.
-The ultrawide isn’t the best on the market, but it’s not too bad either.
-Video isn’t very impressive, but if you’re only grabbing the odd clip, it’s likely to be good enough for what you need.
+The triple lens setup offers good picture quality, with the 1x lens producing fine results, and the 2x “telephoto” option also doing very well.
+The ultrawide isn’t the best on the market, but it’s not bad.
+Video isn’t very impressive, but is likely to be good enough for grabbing occasional clips.

-There are some things missing here – not a surprise considering the price – such as raw format shooting, macro focusing and a higher resolution screen – but if you can live without those things, then it’s a good buy.
+There are some things missing here – not a surprise considering the price – such as raw format shooting, macro focusing and a higher resolution screen – but it’s a good buy if you can live without those things.

 For more options, have a look at the best budget camera phones.